 Today I’m sharing just how I created my DIY craft room desk because it was quite popular in my Craft Room Makeover post.

 My craft room is extremely small– only 10 x 10ft.
 I need a good workspace that was functional, plus lots of storage.
-After looking at local stores and online for the perfect desk, I finally came to realization that I would have to build my own (or spend over $1,000 for something similar to what I wanted).
+After looking at local stores and online for the perfect desk, I finally came to realization that I would have to build my own desk (or spend over $1,000 for something similar to what I wanted).
+So here is the tutorial of how I made my craft room desk!

 How to Build a Craft Room Desk